scotthibbs/FDLog_Enhanced/README.md

 This will become our stable 2017 Field Day Release.

-I am in need of someone to double check that it works correctly using a Mac and/or a Linux pc.
+I am in need of someone to double check that it works correctly using a Mac and/or a Linux PC.

 I have checked it with Windows 10, Windows 7 and using various versions of python from 2.7.5 to the current release of 2.7.13.